zfs-old-crap/linkytime/docs/UserGuide.md

 * Deletes the module at the specified `INDEX`.
   * If there are meetings that are currently assigned to the specified module, deletion would fail due to dependent meetings.
-  * You may choose to also force delete all associated meetings with the `f/` flag.
-This action is irreversible!
 * The index refers to the index number shown in the displayed module list.
 * The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the module list.
+* Use the `f/` flag to force delete the module and all its associated meetings.
+  * <div markdown="span" class="alert alert-warning">:exclamation: **Caution:** This action is irreversible, and it is not possible to recover the deleted meetings and module. </div>

 Examples: